“And up next is Marisa Donnelly, reading three poems for us tonight.”

 Free time was another important aspect of the convention.
 Students were given Friday afternoon to explore the city.
 The Waldorf group took advantage of that, heading to Giradanno’s first to try original Chicago deep-dish pizza, then Millennium Park, Navy Pier and the Ferris Wheel, and finally, the Skydeck to see the city lights at night.

 Overall the convention was incredible.
-From exploring the city, to standing up at the podium with sweaty hands before reading poetry, to meeting Alpha Chi members from Hawaii to Texas, to trying sushi and deep dish for the first time, Waldorf College’s Marisa Donnelly, Molly Maschka, Tara Kingland, Jenna Tegtmeyer, and Shaye Sutherland are excited about the experience and the wonderful opportunities Alpha Chi can offer now and in the future.
+From exploring the city, to standing up at the podium with sweaty hands before reading poetry, to meeting Alpha Chi members from Hawaii to Texas, to trying sushi and deep dish for the first time, Waldorf University’s Marisa Donnelly, Molly Maschka, Tara Kingland, Jenna Tegtmeyer, and Shaye Sutherland are excited about the experience and the wonderful opportunities Alpha Chi can offer now and in the future.